Rigidity: Transmission Design Considerations

 This is the same as Equation 3.

-The relationship between lateral shaft stiffness and torsional rigidity is exactly the same as for tooth stiffness and is independent of the gear tooth pressure angle.
+The relationship between lateral shaft stiffness and torsional rigidity is the same as tooth stiffness and is independent of the gear tooth pressure angle.

 Simple Support Shaft